Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Extended Lagrangians in the realm of classical field theory

-In that particular case, Eq.~(\ref{L1-homo}) represents the Euler {\em identity\/} for homogeneous functions, which is automatically satisfied owing to the construction of $\LC_{1}$.
+In that particular case, Eq.~(\ref{L1-homo}) represents the Euler \emph{identity} for homogeneous functions, which is automatically satisfied owing to the construction of $\tilde{\LC}_{\mathrm{e}}$.
 Then, the left-hand side Euler-Lagrange equation from Eq.~(\ref{elgl-ext1}) is equivalent to the conventional Euler-Lagrange equation~(\ref{elgl})

 The right-hand side Euler-Lagrange equation from Eq.~(\ref{elgl-ext1}) does not provide any information on the dynamics of the space-time distortion coefficients.
-This is what we expect as a conventional Lagrangian $\LC$ cannot describe the dynamics of the space-time geometry.
-Yet, this equation quantifies the divergence of the $\mu$-th column of the energy-momentum tensor due to an explicit dependence of $\LC$ on $x^{\mu}$,
+Yet, this equation quantifies the divergence of the $\mu$-th column of the energy-momentum tensor due to an explicit dependence of $\tilde{\LC}$ on $x^{\mu}$,

-Thus, if $\LC$ has an explicit dependence on the independent variable $x^{\mu}$, then external forces are present and the four-force density is non-zero.
+Thus, if $\tilde{\LC}$ has an explicit dependence on the independent variable $x^{\mu}$, then external forces are present and the four-force density is non-zero.